koudelka/honeydew/README.md

 end
 ```

-You can run honeydew on a single node, or with components distributed over a cluster.
+You can run honeydew on a single node, or distributed over a cluster.

 ### Local Queue Example
 ![local queue](assets/local.png)